franciscorotea/HNGD-Model/README.md

 ## Installation

 It is highly recommended that you install this package in an isolated virtual environment.
-If you are using [Anaconda](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html), open Anaconda Prompt and create the environment `HNGD-env` with the latest Python version:
+If you are using [Anaconda](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html), open Anaconda Prompt and create the environment `HNGD-env`:

 ```
-  conda create --name HNGD-env python
+  conda create --name HNGD-env
 ```

 Then, activate this environment: